pjsacchet/Windows-RAT/README.md

   - Flags for permissions, process name etc.
 - Add specific error messages and translate function for easy debug messages
 - Have exe perform survey, report results back to C2 and have C2 send DLL payload for loading
+- Currently only support ASCII... could do unicode pretty easily?

+### Bugs
+- Exe does not exit 'cleanly'